YouCongress MCP Tools

 any user Any logged-in user

-own author Your own linked author or opinion
+own author Your own linked author, opinion or statement

 moderator Users with the moderator role